PMCC-BioinformaticsCore/janis/docs/references/unittest.rst

 For each test case, you can declare multiple expected outputs.
 Mostly, you really only need to define more test cases if they require different input data.

+The classes we use here :class:`janis_core.tool.test_classes.TTestCase`, :class:`janis_core.tool.test_classes.TTestExpectedOutput` and :class:`janis_core.tool.test_classes.TTestPreprocessor` are declared at the bottom of this document.

 .. code-block:: python